Tank Tumbler

 VIP Stickers

-With all of the steel tanks we have (~ 45 between my buddy and I), tank tumbling was going to become expensive, so I ordered about $100 in parts from the Surplus Center and built my own.
+With all of the steel tanks that seem to have accumulated in the garage (~ 50 between my buddy and I), tank tumbling was becoming expensive, so I ordered about $100 in parts from the Surplus Center and the local home improvement store and built my own.

-The tumbler is powered by a surplus Gear Motor, which turns a surplus keyed shaft which has been ground down and covered with vinyl hose.
+The tumbler is powered by a surplus Gear Motor, which turns a keyed shaft which has been ground down and covered with vinyl hose.
+This is the drive roller which turns the tank.

-We generally tumble using ceramic tumbling media along with some Blue Gold industrial cleaner, which we use for Oxygen Cleaning the cylinders and valves.
+We generally tumble our tanks with ceramic tumbling media along with some Blue Gold industrial cleaner, which is used for Oxygen Cleaning the cylinders and valves.

 Here is a list of some of the parts I used: